 - A citizen advisory committee, the Town of Apex Transit Committee, will serve as a liaison between TPAC and the community, and will help to guide the future of transit in Apex by making recommendations regarding transit service to the Town’s Planning Board and Town Council.

-- Updates to the Town’s Transit Plan Map will be considered through a planned update to the Town of Apex Comprehensive Transportation Plan.
+- Updates to the Town’s Transit Plan Map were made through the adoption of Advance Apex: The 2045 Transportation Plan